 Previous Next What’s your skin concern?
 A logical question coming from renowned dermatologist Dr. Patricia Wexler; and the first one she asks patients.
-We decided to express the skincare brand around that very question and the doctor’s authority.
-Developed in partnership with masstige retailer Bath & Body Works and Dr. Wexler, “Dermocracy.
-All skin [re]created equal.” was the umbrella decree created for this serious skincare brand.
-Our strategy and positioning paper commissioned at the outset by BBW mushroomed into years of a branding partnership for Wexler (and ideating and designing several new brand categories for BBW).
-Appears simple.
-Complex in execution.
-A lot is going on between the lines in this brand.
-Bath & Body Works obtained the rights to a cutting-edge, science-based, proven skin care technology.
-Dr. Wexler agreed with its thesis and wants her namesake brand to reach the masses, speak with authority, noting its scientific clinical results, while looking fashionable and modern.
-We’re experts on the latter; the challenge is how to tell a complex skin technology story, credential the doctor, note the skin type, the problem, its solution, and category, and navigate the ‘masstige’ consumer.
-We chose to organize the brand architecture, blending a unique and sophisticated hierarchy of communication and compartmentalized navigation.
-We hero-ed the doctor’s name, Wexler, as the brand; Patricia Wexler M.D. reinforced authority, yet access (versus the formality of Dr. Wexler Skin Care); her patient’s experience, asking, “what’s your skin concern”; then answer with a product name that was ostensibly both the problem and solution; design devices in a lock-up that navigates skin type and category.
-It worked.
-What we did. -brand strategy and positioning. -innovation and technology articulation. -brand identity. -brand architecture. -naming and verbal identity. -package design. -collateral. -in-store experience.
+We decided to use that authority and built this skincare brand around that very question.
+Developed in partnership with masstige retailer Bath & Body Works (BBW) and Dr. Wexler, “Dermocracy.
+All skin [re]created equal.” was the umbrella decree for this serious skincare brand.
+Our strategy and positioning paper commissioned at the outset by BBW mushroomed into years of a branding partnership for Wexler (and ideating and designing several new brand categories for BBW). i Who’s on first?
+Hierarchy of communication matters.
+Retail giant Bath & Body Works obtains the rights to a cutting-edge, science-based, proven skin care technology.
+Dr. Wexler agrees with its thesis and wants her namesake brand to deliver dermatological care to the masses with emphasis on its scientific clinical results, while looking fashionable and modern.
+We’re experts on the latter; the challenge is how to tell a complex skin technology story in few words, credential the doctor, note the problem, its solution, the skin type and category (acne, daily care), and navigate the ‘masstige’ consumer.
+Woah!
+That’s a tall order. i On paper, the brand reads logically top to bottom.
+But in execution on package, it demands dissection.
+As a means to navigate this information-heavy brand, we created a compartmentalized system of design-blocking that contained everything a consumer needed to know.
+Over time, its style actually turns into identifiable brand assets and equity.
+Wexler: Ownable.
+Unique.
+Name the brand after its authority to reinforce its inherent credential potential.
+Hero that name.
+Patricia Wexler M.D.–first and last name reinforce informality, accessibility (versus Dr. Wexler Skin Care).
+Choosing a lower-case font to further reinforce familiarity.
+Authentic mocking of her patient’s experience, asking, “What’s your skin concern?”, becomes a trademarked asset on package and in Patricia Wexler’s practice.
+Marry it to the answer by skin problem category, i.e. Acne, or Ideal Daily Care.
+Name the product by its solution, i.e. Acnostat Acne Spot Treatment, or Universal Anti-Aging Moisturizer.
+Create design device lock-ups that navigate features and benefits, and skin type and skin functional category, i.e. Moisturize–dry skin, sensitive, normal, oily, etc. Problems solved! what we did. -brand strategy and positioning. -innovation and technology articulation. -brand identity. -brand architecture. -naming and verbal identity. -package design. -collateral. -in-store experience.